Author Interview – Esther Robinson

 I believe fate drew Gráinne and I together for this project.
 I had the idea for this book a few years ago but, as a busy working mum, it went on my to-do list.
 I was about three-quarters of the way through writing my memoir “Strong One” (watch this space!), which is also inspired by my brother’s genetic condition, when I felt the time was right for ‘A little bit EXTRAORDINARY’ to be made manifest.
 I wrote my first draft and knew I needed a good illustrator to bring my character Juliette to life and complement the book’s themes.

 I asked a friend if she knew any local illustrators and she suggested Gráinne, so we met for coffee and got on well.
 She was really taken with my book idea and I loved her artwork.
 So, it was a project we could both put our hearts and souls into.
-Lockdown was announced here in Northern Ireland four days later, so I sent Gráinne the words of the story and she commenced work on the illustrations to reflect the meaning of each rhyming stanza.
+Lockdown was announced here in Northern Ireland four days later, so I emailed Gráinne the words of my story and she commenced work on the illustrations to reflect the meaning of each rhyming stanza.

-She worked on creating Juliette first, based on a description I gave her and my friend allowed me to show Gráinne a few photos of her daughter, Juliette, too.
-Together, we got her appearance just right.
+She worked on creating Juliette first, based on a description I gave her.
+My friend allowed me to show Gráinne a few photos of her daughter, Juliette, too.
 So, it’s been a County Fermanagh collaboration.

 How did you go about writing ‘A little bit EXTRAORDINARY’?